American Storm: Reception

 Maury Dean praised the song effusively, calling it "one of the Top 38 Rock and Roll Songs of All Time."
 Dean praised Seger's "vocal power" as being comparable to the likes of Bruce Springsteen, Roy Orbison, Paul McCartney and Elvis Presley.

 Cash Box said that "the blistering rhythm track supports a solid, anthemic rock and roll song."
 Billboard called it an "uptempo stomper with a serious mien, in [Seger's] best rock 'n' roll style."

 Music video

 The music video featured Lesley Ann Warren, James Woods, Randy Quaid and Scott Glenn.
 It is designed to resemble soundtrack videos where scenes from the movie are intercut with the artist performing the featured song except in this instance, there was no originating movie.
 The fake film portion of the video was directed by Brian DePalma, known for his features Carrie, The Untouchables and Mission: Impossible.
 The performance section was directed by Jim Yukich.

+In June 2026, the band released a new version of the video on their official YouTube channel.
+This version is strictly a performance video with no fake film elements.